kolotinsky1998/opendust/README.md

 ##  How to cite
 In case of usage OpenDust please cite the article:

-OpenDust: A fast GPU-accelerated code for calculation forces, acting on microparticles in a plasma flow, D.A.
-Kolotinskii, A.V.
-Timofeev
+Kolotinskii D., Timofeev A. OpenDust: A fast GPU-accelerated code for the calculation of forces acting on microparticles in a plasma flow //Computer Physics Communications. – 2023. – Т. 288. – С. 108746.

 ##  Author's contacts